Brookdale Senior Living Inc. (BKD) Shares Down Despite Recent Market Volatility

-Brookdale Senior Living Inc. (NYSE: BKD)’s stock price has decreased by 0.00 compared to its previous closing price of 2.79.
-However, the company has seen a fall of -15.20% in its stock price over the last five trading days.
+Brookdale Senior Living Inc. (NYSE: BKD)’s stock price has decreased by -6.79 compared to its previous closing price of 2.80.
+Nevertheless, the company has seen a -11.53% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in Brookdale Senior Living Inc. (NYSE: BKD) Right Now?

-while the 36-month beta value is 1.29.Analysts have differing opinions on the stock, with 0 analysts rating it as a “buy,” 1 as “overweight,” 2 as “hold,” and 1 as “sell.”
+Additionally, the 36-month beta value for BKD is 1.30.
+There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 rating it as “hold,” and 1 rating it as “sell.”

 Will You Miss Out On This Growth Stock Boom?